Software Engineering: A Modern Approach

 5.5 Coupling

-Coupling refers to the strength of the connection between two classes.
+Coupling refers to the strength of the connection between two modules.
 Although it might sound simple, the concept is subject to some nuances.
-Thus, for didactic purposes, we will divide coupling into two main types: acceptable coupling and poor coupling.
+For clarity, we will divide coupling into two main types: acceptable coupling and poor coupling.

-We say there is an acceptable coupling between class A and class B when:
+We have a case of acceptable coupling between class A and class B when:

-• The interface provided by B is stable, both syntactically and semantically.
+The interface provided by B is stable, both syntactically and semantically.
 This means that the signatures of B’s public methods do not change frequently, and neither does the behavior of these methods.
-Therefore, changes in B will rarely impact A.
+As a result, changes in B will rarely impact A.

-By contrast, there is a poor coupling between class A and B when changes in B can easily impact A. This occurs mainly in the following situations:
+In contrast, we have a case of poor coupling between class A and B when changes in B can easily impact A. This occurs mainly in the following situations:

-• When classes A and B share a global variable or data structure, for instance, when B changes the value of a global variable used by A.
+When classes A and B share global variables or data structures, for instance, when B changes the value of a global variable used by A.

-• When class A directly accesses a file or database of class B.
+When class A directly accesses a file or database used by class B.

-• When B’s interface is not stable.
-For example, the public methods of B are frequently renamed.
+When B’s interface is not stable.
+For example, when the public methods of B are frequently renamed.

-Poor coupling is characterized by the fact that the dependency between the classes is not mediated by a stable interface.
+Poor coupling is characterized by dependencies between classes that are not mediated by stable interfaces.
 For example, it is difficult to assess the impact that updating a global variable may have on other parts of the system.
 Conversely, when an interface is updated, this impact is more explicit.
-For example, in statically typed languages, the compiler will indicate the clients that need to be updated.
+In statically typed languages, for example, the compiler will indicate the clients that need to be updated.

-In summary, coupling is not necessarily bad, particularly when it occurs with the interface of a stable class that provides a relevant service to the source class.
-Poor coupling, however, should be avoided, as it refers to coupling that is not mediated by interfaces.
+In essence, coupling is not necessarily bad, particularly when it occurs with the interface of a stable class that provides a relevant service to the source class.
+Poor coupling, however, should be avoided, as it refers to coupling that is not mediated by stable interfaces.

-There is often a common recommendation regarding coupling and cohesion:
+There is a common recommendation regarding coupling and cohesion:

 Maximize cohesion and minimize coupling.